Sexual health promotion strategy and action plan

 The department's survey of lifestyle choices and behaviour gathers information on a range of sexual health issues amongst young people and adults in Northern Ireland.

 Unplanned pregnancy and parenthood can have an important impact on individuals, and in particular, young people.
 Teenage pregnancy is associated with poor educational achievement, poor physical and mental health, social isolation and poverty.
 The 'Teenage Pregnancy and Parenthood Strategy and Action Plan (2002-2007)' aimed to reduce the number of births to teenage mothers and minimise the impact of early parenthood.
-Action to prevent teenage pregnancy has since been integrated into the DHSSPS sexual health promotion strategy and action plan.
-Continuing to reduce the number of births to teenage mothers, particularly in those areas where rates are higher, remains a high priority.
+Action to prevent teenage pregnancy was then integrated into the sexual health promotion strategy and action plan.